cryptototal/cryptototal/LINKS.md

 # Links

-Links on usage of crypto (in german order; hopefully)
+Links on usage of crypto (in alphabetical order; hopefully)

 ## Documentation